aursu/puppet-dockerinstall/README.md

 ### Usage in profile

 Profile `profile::docker` will install Docker daemon and Docker compose and start daemon.
-It is possible to define `class {'dockerinstall::config': ... }` in order to ovveride predefined startup options.
+It is possible to define `class {'dockerinstall::config': ... }` in order to override predefined startup options.

 ```
 class profile::docker {